 This command will list the name of each domain controller only, with no additional info.

 Example 2: List all domain controllers (with full details)

 If you want more details like the domain name, forest, IP address, etc use this command.

 In the above screenshot, you can see this command provides a lot of information on each domain controller.
 You can use the select object command to list only specific details.
 The next example will demonstrate this.

 Example 3: List Domain Controllers in another domain

-To list domain controllers from another domain you can use the -server parameter then the fully qualified domain name.
-This example uses select to display just the Name, Domain, Forest, IP address and site details.
+To list domain controllers from another domain you can use the -server parameter and then the fully qualified domain name.
+This example uses select to display just the Name, Domain, Forest, IP address, and site details.

 Get-ADDomainController -server arizona.ad.activedirectorypro.com | Select Name, Domain, Forest, IPv4Address, Site